2187Nick/thinkscript/vanna/README.md

 Vanna Exposure (Naive)

-This calculates Vex per $1 move in the underlying asset.
+This calculates Vex per 1& move in the underlying volatility.
 Based on open interest.

 (Currently it only works for option contracts in the current month.)

 The VEX is displayed in millions.

 VEX based on Open Interest:

-Option's Vanna * Contract Size * Open Interest * Spot Price * Volume
+Vanna Exposure = (Call Open Interest + Put Open Interest) * Contract Size * Vanna * Spot Price * Underlying Volatility

 Total VEX = Call VEX - Put VEX

 ![image](https://github.com/revelldd/thinkscript/assets/158004168/7a2857be-f690-46ff-91de-d64e32a60cb3)